solirides/mechcraft2/mechcraft.md

 ## Conveyor Line

-- A list of tiles used for calculations
+A list of tiles used for calculations

 - One path of conveyors defined by a start tile (miner) and an end tile (merger, splitter, storage, basically everything that isn't a conveyor)
 - No weird loops cause that would make the code way more complicated.
 - Processes from end tile to first conveyor

 ## Miner

+Where stuff spawns

 - Has a small internal storage
 - Adds resources to internal storage every tick